ALM-Rangers/Guidance/src/DevOps/phase-features-with-feature-flags.md

 - Support the quick "off" or "revert" switch for new features.

 In future we'll explore the option of A|B testing and allowing users to enable or disable selected features themselves.
 There's a lot more value to embrace than we have explored herein.

+## What's the cost?

+Aside from the possible cost of a feature flag service, the flags come with a carrying cost.
+They add new logic and maintenance effort.
+Be proactive and remove stale feature flags.
+Keep the code maintenance and flag inventory administration as low as possible.
+Feature flags also introduce a risk and added testing, as highlighted by the ["A Rough Patch", by Brian Harry](https://blogs.msdn.microsoft.com/bharry/2013/11/25/a-rough-patch) story.

 ## Conclusion